snipe/gh-pr-content-checker/README.md

 * `v0`: Proof of concept, published to marketplace
 * `v1`: Adds several more checks
 * `v2`: Adds check for strings to avoid and creates issues for errors.

 --forked--

-* `v3`: Adds diffDoesNotContain field
+* `v3`: Adds diffDoesNotContain field, improves counting behaviour, update deps
-* `v4`: Improves counting behaviour, updates to current dependencies

 ## License